Aizuwakamatsu City

 Miyakuen

 A beautiful Japanese garden designated as a national scenic spot.
-Particularly, it is called "Oyakuen" because the successive lords cultivated medicinal herbs in the area where the sacred spring (medicinal water) flows.
-The founder of the Aizu Matsudaira clan, Lord Masayuki, developed it as a daimyō garden, and the second lord, Masakane, established a medicinal herb garden for research on herbs used for disease prevention and treatment (encouraging the cultivation of Korean ginseng) to save the people from epidemics.
+Particularly, in the area where the sacred spring (medicinal water) wells up, successive lords cultivated medicinal herbs, leading to its name "Oyakuen."
+The founder of the Aizu Matsudaira clan, Lord Masayuki, developed it as a daimyo garden, and the second lord, Masakane, established a medicinal herb garden for research on herbs used for disease prevention and treatment (encouraging the cultivation of Korean ginseng).

 Iimoriyama Byakkotai